-Certificated employees on the Proficiency Evaluation (Short Form) will receive a minimum of two, formal written observations annually.
+Certificated employees on the Proficiency Evaluation will receive a minimum of two formal written observations annually.
 These formal observations must occur on separate days.
 These observations must include both pre- and post-conferences to discuss the lesson observed.
 It is preferred that the post-observation conference take place as soon after the observation as feasibly possible, in order to provide prompt feedback on the observation.
 Should there be performance concerns, prompt feedback is imperative so that attempts to correct the concerns can take place immediately.

 Observations and conferences for those educators on the Alternative process will occur informally and collegially throughout the year.
 Minimally, there will be a conference at the beginning and end of the year to discuss the selected model, focus and professional growth.
 Administrators and educators will work together to decide the most beneficial way to hold evaluation conferences at their building.
 Conferences may not be scheduled during an educator's planning time or outside the contracted workday unless mutually agreed upon.
+It is encouraged that evaluation conferences be scheduled at a time rather than the educator planning period.
+Conferences outside the contracted workday should be scheduled by mutually agreement.